-The rejection notch will track with the tuning of the passband and therefore should be the last adjustment made to the 4" Vari-Notch filter.
+The rejection notch will track with the tuning of the passband and therefore should be the last adjustment made to the Vari-Notch filter.
 The rejection notch is adjusted by changing the amount of capacitance in the loop assembly.
-The capacitor is a variable tubular-piston type.
+The capacitor is variable and is either an air-plate or tubular piston type depending upon the frequency range of the filter.
+The air-plate type has a red mark painted on the access barrel and one-half of the adjusting screw, when the red marks line up the maximum capacitance is achieved.
+On UHF models (400 MHz and over) the capacitor access barrel is omitted and a 10-32 inch screw must then be removed from the loop assembly to gain access to the piston trimmer under the plate.